nus-cs2103-AY2223S1/tp/docs/UserGuide.md

 4. Using your command terminal, navigate to the folder where you placed your WorkBook at and fire it up by inputting: `java -jar WorkBook.jar` in your terminal. <br> The GUI with sample data as shown below should appear in a few seconds.<br>
    ![Ui](images/Ui.png)

-5. You can tell WorkBook what you want by typing your command in `Enter command here...` at the top of the application and pressing `enter` to execute. <br>
+5. You can tell WorkBook what you want by typing your command in `Enter command here...` at the top of the application and pressing <kbd>⏎ Enter</kbd> to execute. <br>
    Some example commands you can try:

    * `add c/Meta d/18-Oct-2022 12:00 e/hrmonkey@example.com r/Frontend` : Adds an internship application from `Meta` to the WorkBook.